-The Sexual Assault Services unit at the Crisis Center of Tampa Bay provides victim advocacy for the larger Hillsborough County community and is Hillsborough County's authorized location for forensic evaluations and treatment, often referred to as "rape kit exams."
-The exams are performed by Sexual Assault Nurse Examiners (SANEs) who are Advanced Registered Nurse Practitioners specifically trained to collect evidence from victims of sexual assault.
+The Sexual Assault Services unit at the Crisis Center of Tampa Bay provides victim advocacy for the larger Hillsborough County community, and is Hillsborough County's authorized location for forensic evaluations and treatment, often referred to as "rape kit exams."
+The exams are performed by Sexual Assault Nurse Examiners (SANE) who are Advanced Registered Nurse Practitioners specifically trained to collect evidence from victims of sexual assault.
 Forensic exams for sexual assault victims from USF-Tampa receive that service free of charge through this program.
+For more information on forensic exams, see page 8.

-crisiscenter.com/content/19/Sexual-Assault-Services.aspx 24-Hour Crisis Hotline: 2-1-1 Contact: 813-234-1234 thespring.org/ 24-Hour Crisis Hotline: 813-247-SAFE (7233)
+crisiscenter.com/content/19/Sexual-Assault-Services.aspx 211 or 813-234-1234 thespring.org/